Palembang South Sumatra, Indonesia Travel Guide

 Seek out quiet cafes or shaded parks for moments of calm throughout your day.

-Palembang's nightlife is subdued compared to larger Indonesian cities, yet options exist for evening enjoyment.
+Palembang's nightlife is subdued compared to larger Indonesian cities, yet possibilities are there for evening enjoyment.

 A few nightclubs exist, mostly for locals and a younger crowd.
 Often in hotel basements or commercial complexes.

 Palembang has no distinct bar districts.
-Bars are scattered or within hotels.
+Bars are scattered or in hotels.
 Pub crawls are not a common concept.

 Late-night eateries, especially those serving 'Pempek' or other local snacks, are common.
 Shopping malls generally close by 22:00.